manishshrestha/Repetier-Host/Readme_eqsim.md

+Purpose of this branch:
+	To study how Repetier Host works and interacts with 3D printer.
+	To get some inspiration on PoC for a physical Earthquake Emulator.

+** 2024 Oct 27.  manishshrestha2006@gmail.com, Manish Shrestha
+Remove the Slicing related components to make it more simpler to understand

 ** 2024 Oct 25. manishshrestha2006@gmail.com, Manish Shrestha
 Made to build and run the version 0.9 of Repetier Host in Windows 10 using Microsoft Visual Studio Comunity 2022.